 And NO unnecessary drill holes are created in the van.

-Purchase The Correct Cross Nut Size
+Purchase the Correct Cross Nut Size For Your Van

-Different van’s will require different sized cross nuts.
+Different vans will require different-sized cross nuts.
 If you own one of the three vehicles below, you can find the cross nuts you need by referencing the table.

-Install Cross Nuts To Van Frame
+Step 3: Install Cross Nuts to Van Frame

 Cross nuts do not create new holes in the van because they conveniently fit into the hundreds of pre-fabricated holes all throughout the camper van’s sheet metal frame.